ojizero/portal/README.md

 const someGetMethodPromise = YourAPIClient.someGetMethod() // GET http://some.base.url/some/path
 const someGetMethodWithParamPromise = YourAPIClient.someGetMethodWithParam(5) // GET http://some.base.url/some/path/5
+const somePostMethodWithParamPromise = YourAPIClient.someGetMethodWithParam(5, { payload: { some: 'payload' } }) // POST http://some.base.url/some/path/5 { some: 'payload' }
 ```

 Examples can be found in the [`examples`](./examples) folder